dhowland/EasyAVR/README.md

-# EasyAVR
+# Easy AVR USB Keyboard Firmware and Keymapper

-Easy AVR USB Keyboard Firmware and Keymapper
+EasyAVR is a keyboard firmware and keymapper GUI for custom keyboards based on USB AVRs.
+It is powerful but also really easy to use.

 Read the documentation on GitHub: http://dhowland.github.io/EasyAVR/